-Organizations are, most of the time, unaware of the problems that come with Big Data and will be unequipped to tackle them.
-Let’s take a quick look at what we will be covering in our blog today:
+Organizations are, most of the time, unaware of the challenges of big data analytics and unequipped to tackle them.
+Let us take a quick look at what we will be covering in our blog today:

-This blog attempts to answer the question, ‘what are the challenges of Big Data?’
-But, before getting into that, let’s quickly have an overview of Big Data to help you understand the challenges that stem from its implementations.
+This blog attempts to answer the question, what are the problems associated with big data?
+But, before getting into that, let us quickly go through an overview of Big Data to help you understand the challenges that stem from its implementations.

 Big Data Overview